 - Go to...

 Mr Alan Brudner

-Alan has successfully tried complex cases before federal juries, has represented clients in administrative hearings and arbitrations, and has briefed and argued appeals before the US Court of Appeals for the Second Circuit, including a successful pro bono appeal in which the court held that a defendant is entitled to a writ of habeas corpus if his conviction resulted from perjured testimony, even if the prosecutor was unaware of the perjury at the time of trial.
-A frequent judge for the Fordham Law School trial advocacy program and NYU School of Law’s Moot Court program, Alan also often appears on CLE panels regarding the ethics and mechanics of corporate internal investigations, securities investigations, and litigation.
+Alan has successfully tried complex cases before federal juries, represented clients in administrative hearings and argued appeals before the US Court of Appeals for the Second Circuit.
+He won a significant pro bono appeal in which the court held that a defendant is entitled to a writ of habeas corpus if his conviction resulted from perjured testimony, even if the prosecutor was unaware of the perjury at the time of trial.

 JD, New York University School of Law; AB, Vassar College, Phi Beta Kappa, Omicron Delta Epsilon

 - M&A/corporate and commercial > M&A: middle-market (sub-$500m)

 - Finance > Structured finance: derivatives and structured products